US Presidential Election: A Journey Through American Democracy

 The Electoral College system, a unique feature of US presidential elections, has been a subject of debate and controversy for centuries.
 While it was initially designed to balance the interests of large and small states, its mechanics and potential impact on democratic principles have been widely questioned.

-See also Us Presidential Primaries: A Look at the Nomination Process
+See also Is There A Trump Rally Today?
+A Look at the Phenomenon

 Mechanics of the Electoral College